Master Git Commands

 git config --global user.name 'Your Name'

-Set the name that will be attached to your commits.
+Set the name that will be attached to your commits and appears in the commit history.

 git config --global user.email 'youremail@example.com'

-Set the email that will be attached to your commits.
+Set the email address that will be attached to your commits for identification.

 git config --global init.defaultBranch main

-Set the default branch name to 'main' for new repositories.
+Set the default branch name to 'main' for all new repositories you create.

 git init